How To Play BlackJack – Casinofy’s Blackjack Guide

 - Double – to take one final card and to double your bet.

-- Split – splitting identical value cards such as a pair of 8s, 6s, 9s, subject to the rules of splitting at the blackjack table.
+- Split – splitting identical value cards such as a pair of 8s, 6s, 9s, subject to splitting rules at the blackjack table.
 When you split cards, you play split hands.
 For example, a player with 8s can split into two hands and bet on each hand in the same blackjack game.

-- Payout on 21 – if you don’t have blackjack, but you have 21, the payout is different.
+- The payout on 21 – if you don’t have blackjack, but you have 21, the payout is different.
 A winning hand typically pays 1:1.

 First Things First – Picking the Right Blackjack Table is Important

 In the real estate market, you will often hear the words, ‘Location, Location, Location!’
-In blackjack, there are three elements that you must pay particular attention to before you implement a winning blackjack strategy.
+There are three elements in blackjack that you must pay particular attention to before you implement a winning blackjack strategy.
 These include the following:

 - Always select blackjack tables which have the lowest number of decks of cards in play.
-This is particularly true if you are at a land-based blackjack casino, but it’s also useful for online blackjack games too.
-The fewer the number of decks in play, the better the player is able to implement card counting techniques.
-If possible, always play Classic Blackjack with 1 deck of cards, and 3:2 blackjack payouts.
+This is particularly true if you are at a land-based blackjack casino, but it’s also useful for online blackjack games.
+The fewer the number of decks in play, the better the player can implement card counting techniques.
+If possible, always play Classic Blackjack with 1 deck of cards and 3:2 blackjack payouts.

 Useful Tips for Playing Blackjack Online

 - Never pay for a ‘guaranteed’ or ‘proven’ blackjack strategy.
 That’s a gamble with a certain outcome – you lose every time.
 Rather follow the sage advice presented to you in this Casinofy blackjack guide.
-Despite the fact that blackjack has elements of skill and strategy, luck has an outsized part to play in the cards that are dealt to players.
+Even though blackjack has the skill and strategy elements, luck has an outsized role in the cards dealt with players.
 There is another aspect of blackjack that many novices are blithely unaware of – the dealer is always last to act.
 This is significant insofar as the dealer is not required to play if the player busts.
-Since you are always going to be drawing cards first, you are also going to be busting first.
+Since you will always be drawing cards first, you will also be busting first.
 The dealer doesn’t have to do that until after you have acted.